Giant Reptiles and Dinosaurs

 Last Days of the Dinosaurs

-Many scientists believe that this mass extinction was caused by a meteor or comet fragment (about 10 km in diameter) that collided with the earth's surface.
+Many scientists believe that this mass extinction was caused by an asteroid (about 10 km in diameter) that collided with the Earth's surface.
 The impact would have created enough dust to spread around the globe, acting as a barrier to sunlight.
 Plants would have died off quickly, which in turn may have caused an ecological disaster.
 There is considerable evidence for this theory; scientists discovered a layer of iridium, a rare earth element associated with extraterrestrial objects, which coincided with the end of the Cretaceous.
-Contrarily, there is also evidence suggesting that the extinctions happened much more slowly, caused by gradual shifts in climate and in plant and animal communities.
+Contrary to this idea, there is also evidence suggesting that the extinctions happened much more slowly, caused by gradual shifts in climate and in plant and animal communities.
 Whatever the cause, the face of the planet was changed forever.